jazzband/django-constance/README.rst

     )

     CONSTANCE_CONFIG = {
+        'MY_SETTINGS_KEY': {
+            'default': 42,
-        'MY_SETTINGS_KEY': (42, 'the answer to everything'),
+            'help_text': 'the answer to everything'
+        },
     }

 Here, ``42`` is the default value for the key ``MY_SETTINGS_KEY`` if it is not found in the backend.
-The other member of the tuple is a help text the admin will show.
+The help text will be shown in the admin.

 See the `Backends`_ section how to setup the backend.